lah7/gtk3-classic/README.md

 it's **definitely** a problem with these patches.

 **Use Arch?** Try isolating the problematic patch by excluding them in your PKGBUILD and rebuilding.
+The included `scripts/test-exclude-each-patch.sh` script can help with this.

 [See Support Discussions](https://github.com/lah7/gtk3-classic/discussions/categories/help-support)
 |